June 2, 2020

 One of the best parts about this park is that there are vistas and views from both the flatlands and the higher elevations.
 If you’re not up for climbing tall heights, we can still capture that perfect shot together!
 There are plenty of technicolor meadows, glassy waters, and Ponderosa pines to make any image come to life.
 If you venture to the right spot, herds of elk or other wildlife might even make a surprise cameo!

-All around the RMNP area, there are various locations to strike a pose and capture the memory of a lifetime.
-As you reveal in your new engagement, why not memorialize it for years to come?
-As one of the top Estes Park wedding photographers, I’m well-versed in the very best spots to capture that perfect moment under the sky.
+All around the RMNP area, there are various locations to capture beautiful engagement photos.
+As one of the top Estes Park wedding photographers, I’m well-versed in the very best spots to capture those perfect moments.

 Take a look at these Estes Park engagement photo spots, and feel free to research any other areas you’d like to explore.
 Above all else, come ready for an adventure!
 This is one of many exciting journies you’ll take together, and I’d love to be by your side.